tristanHessell/mess-around/README.md

 TODOs
 Move to redux-saga (which internally handles cancelling actions)

+Figure out how to handle unsaved changes properly
+  Save unsaved changes to session storage? - show indication that changes have been made in playlist list?

 Add a loading modal (with a custom message), show it when you load the playlists or save the comments Go full redux - to try it out